SeatPlan Logo

 With the Christmas holidays in full swing, December is packed with family-friendly theatre that’s big on fun, spectacle and festive cheer.
 It’s the perfect time to start a new family tradition or keep the kids entertained during the school break.

-Pantomimes, Christmas specials and magical stage adaptations like The Snowman or Elf!
-The Musical and a non-dance musical version of The Nutcracker take centre stage across London, while West End favourites such as The Lion King and Matilda The Musical continue to wow audiences of all ages.
-For younger children, there’s also Maddie Moate’s Very Curious Christmas, Julia Donaldson adaptations A Squash and a Squeeze and The Gruffalo's Child, and two kids TV favourites with both Bluey's Big Play and Peppa Pig’s Big Family Show.
+Pantomimes, Christmas specials and magical stage adaptations take centre stage across London, while West End favourites such as The Lion King musical and family-friendly show Matilda The Musical continue to wow audiences of all ages.

-December is one of the busiest months for theatre, so booking early is always a good idea, but you might still find special festive discounts, especially for weekday matinees.
+December is one of the busiest months for theatre, so booking early is always a good idea, but you might still find special festive theatre ticket discounts, especially for weekday theatre matinees.

 Top comedy shows in December